khanhha/hello_cvedia/README.tex.md

 As I mentioned in the section "Model Architecture," the front/side models are trained first, and then they are used as the encoder branches for the fusion model.

 At first, training the fusion model also involves updating the weights of front/side branches, which are already trained before.
 However, the fusion model, again, is biased toward the front silhouette.
-Based on this observation, I tried to freeze the front/side branch weights, which help makes the training more stable.
+Based on this observation, I tried to freeze the front/side branch weights during training the fusion model.
+This helps make the training more stable.

 However, this prevents front/side branches from fine-tuning their weights during the training of the fusion model.
 With this idea in mind, I took advantage of a Pytorch feature to assign a tiny lower learning rate to the front/side branches.
-This trick could still help them  learn new patterns but not so "out of the box."
+This trick still give front/side branches a chance to adjust their learned weights, but not in a too "out of the box" way.
 It is very wonderful to me that this technique helps increase the evaluation metrics by four more percent.

 # Conclusion